ShivashishY/shiva/content/posts/what-is-bitcoin-mining-and-how-to-do-it.md

 I do not think at all that the power used in bitcoin mining is a waste, because if a payment system can be run cheaply and smoothly with the use of any power, then it is believed that the power used in bitcoin mining It is a waste that is completely wrong.

 As we all know that like any other payment service, some service costs will come in the processing of Bitcoin.
-If seen, today&#39;s door payment services like Banks, Credit Card, etc. demand very high service costs.
+If seen, today's door payment services like Banks, Credit Card, etc. demand very high service costs.
 And the power that is spent in this is not transparent and cannot be measured in Bitcoin.

 Bitcoin mining has been designed in such a way that over time there has been specialized hardware that uses less power, but the cost of bitcoin mining is always proportional according to the demand.
 Now new research is going on how to minimize this mining power so that an Energy Efficient Bitcoin Mining System can be made.